-5 Steps To A Successful Home Exchange
+5 Steps To A Successful Vacation House Swap

 We went on Facebook and Twitter and reached out to everyone we knew who lived in France or might have friends or relatives there.
-I asked around at my daughter’s school and among the neighbors.
+I asked around at school and among the neighbors.
 I found our traade through a friend who had been delving into her network to try to find a swap for herself.
 I used Google, Facebook and LinkedIn to check up on my swapper, we Skyped once to “meet” and emailed a lot to work out details.

 - $50 to FedEx our house keys to Paris.
-This probably could have been done for less, but I wanted them to get there quickly and I wanted a service my Paris counterpart and I could both track.
+This probably could have been done for less, but i wanted them to get there quickly and I wanted a service my Paris counterpart and I could both track.

-• About €30 to replace food staples of theirs that we used.
+- About $25 to replace food staples of theirs that we used.

-• If you use a home swapping website there’s usually an annual fee of $50 to $150 or so.
+- If you use a home swapping website there’s usually an annual fee of $50 to $150 or so.

-3. The Holiday Home Swap Prep
+The Holiday Home Swap Prep

 Packing for a 2-week vacation is hectic.
 Prepping your home for visitors is hectic.
 Prepping your home for visitors you don’t know and who don’t know your home, while also packing for a 2-week vacation is a bit of a juggle.